Naomh Mearnóg CLG: Early years

-As early as 1935, St. Marnocks were unable to field a team against Innisfails, who were back playing again, at Brian Boru Park.
-St. Marnocks had won the game by 1–1 to 0–1 but Innisfails were objecting to them being awarded the points because the list of players supplied by St. Marnocks contained only 14 names.
+As early as 1935, St Marnock's were unable to field a team against Innisfails, who were back playing again, at Brian Boru Park.
+St Marnock's had won the game by 1–1 to 0–1 but Innisfails were objecting to them being awarded the points because the list of players supplied by St Marnock's contained only 14 names.
 The game was refixed for the following Sunday in Parnell Park.
-St. Marnocks were already in danger of breaking up.
-As things worked out they did not break up and Innisfails went on to reach the final of the Dublin Junior Football Championship only to be beaten by St. Pauls by 1–3 to 0–3.
-The following September, St. Marnocks beat the reigning Dublin Junior Football Champions, St. Pauls, in the semi-final of the Loving Cup by 1–4 to 0–2.
+St Marnock's were already in danger of breaking up.
+As things worked out they did not break up and Innisfails went on to reach the final of the Dublin Junior Football Championship only to be beaten by St Paul's by 1–3 to 0–3.
+The following September, St Marnock's beat the reigning Dublin Junior Football Champions, St Paul's, in the semi-final of the Loving Cup by 1–4 to 0–2.

 The greatest achievement of this team was beating Fingallians in the final of 1936 Dublin Junior Football Championship in Parnell Park.
 This promoted the club to senior ranks but they played very few games at this level.
 The reason for this was they lost three of their key players: Gilsenan, Michael Reilly and Tom Tighe, all from Malahide.
 The team did not remain senior for very long after that.
 The team that lined out in the Junior Final was: J. McManus, F. Morris, J. Brady, N. Morton, J. Rafferty, J. Connor, F. Donnelly, T. McLernon, M. Reilly, D. Fitzgerald, P. French, T. Tighe, E. Kealy, M. Gilsenan and J. Fogarty.

-St. Marnocks' home games were played at different venues during those years:
+St Marnock's' home games were played at different venues during those years: